alice-doc/alice-analysis-tutorial/AAT/pid/README.md

 ## TIPS - READ THIS FIRST

-To speed things up a bit, the code that you need for excercises 4 and onwards is given here below.
+To speed things up a bit, the code that you will need for this exercise is given and explained here.

 To identify particles, you will add an additional task to your analysis, the ‘PID response’ task.
 This task makes sure that parametrizations that we use for e.g. specific energy loss in the TPC are loaded.
 To add this task to your analysis, open your runAnalysis.C macro, and add the following lines.
 Make sure that these lines are called _before_ your own task is added to that analysis manager, your task will _depend_ on this task: